akaysh/akaysh.github.io/_pages/about.md

 ---

-I am a graduate student in College of Information and Computer Sciences at University of Massachusetts Amherst, and I am also working as a software developer at Intuit IDC (TurboTax Desktop Team).
+I am a graduate student in College of Information and Computer Sciences at University of Massachusetts Amherst doing my Masters with a focus on Machine Learning and NLP.
+I also worked as a software developer at Intuit IDC (TurboTax Desktop Team) from Aug 2017 to July 2021.
 I did my bachelors (B.Tech) from National Institute of Technology, Karnataka with a major in Information Technology.
+I am an Open Source contributor and my interests like in Machine Learning and Natural Language Processing.
 I like to solve real world problems with computer programming.

 Most of my projects are hosted on [github](https://github.com/akaysh).